mdeguzis/documents/packaging/ppa.md

 Notes on uploading to PPAs

+# Regarding pbuilder

+If using pbuilder, it is suggested to use `--debbuildopts -nc` to avoid checksum mismatches when using debsign/dput.

 # OpenPGP keys

 For Ubuntu PPAs, ensure your user profile page https://launchpad.net/~<user>/+editpgpkeys lists the appropriate